sarahhcarl/sarahcarl/README.md

 - Open Filezilla
 - Login
 - Go to site root under vhosts
-- Copy new files to server
+- Copy contents of '_site' folder to 'htdocs' directory on server

 e-mail: [GANDI] Your Simple Hosting instance has been created